Computing Strong Game-Theoretic Strategies in Jotto: Computing an approximate equilibrium in Jotto

 \section{Computing an approximate equilibrium in Jotto}

-We would like to apply smoothed fictitious play to Jotto, using HiderBR for the hider's best response and GuesserGBR for the guesser's best response.
-Unfortunately, this is tricky for a few reasons.
+We would like to apply smoothed fictitious play to Jotto, using HiderBR for the hider's best response and GuesserGBR for the guesser's best response; however, this is tricky for several reasons.
 First, it is not clear how to compute the epsilons and determine the quality of our strategies.
 And second, it will be difficult to run the algorithm without explicitly represent the guesser's strategy; furthermore, we cannot output it at the end of the algorithm.

 It turns that using the data structures developed in Section~\ref{sect:hider-br}, we can actually compute the epsilons quite easily.
 This is accomplished using the procedures given in Algorithms~\ref{alg:hider-br-payoff}--~\ref{alg:guesser-actual-payoff}.